Whats The Difference Between Undocumented And Illegal Immigrants

 Expert Insights:

-Experts in immigration law and policy emphasize the importance of using accurate and respectful language when discussing immigration issues.
+Experts in immigration law and policy stress the importance of using accurate and respectful language when discussing immigration issues.
 They argue that the term "illegal immigrant" is not only dehumanizing but also inaccurate, as it implies that a person's entire identity is defined by their immigration status.

-Moreover, experts point out that many people who are referred to as "illegal immigrants" may have valid claims to asylum or other forms of legal status.
+Worth adding, experts point out that many people who are referred to as "illegal immigrants" may have valid claims to asylum or other forms of legal status.
 By using the term "undocumented immigrant," we acknowledge the complexity of immigration issues and avoid making blanket judgments about individuals based on their immigration status.

 Tips and Expert Advice